phetsims/function-builder/doc/model.md

 In the "Mystery" screen, the objective is to guess the identity of a series of 1 or more functions.
 Each such series of functions is referred to as a *challenge*.
 The simulation has a set of predefined challenges, from which a challenge is selected at random.
-If you don't mind reading some JavaScript code, you can view the sets of challenges in [MysteryChallenges.js](https://github.com/phetsims/function-builder/blob/master/js/mystery/model/MysteryChallenges.js).
+If you don't mind reading JavaScript code, you can view the sets of challenges in [MysteryChallenges.js](https://github.com/phetsims/function-builder/blob/master/js/mystery/model/MysteryChallenges.js).